DU-431/testrepo/README.md

 testing for gerrit
 change pushed via GH
-this is a change for Gerrit.
+this is a change for Gerrit
+change 2 in gerrit